nicothyun/garden/content/people (great minds)/alfred russell wallace.md

 - spent 8 years in Southeast Asia, gathering 125,000 specimens and researching on the geographic distribution of animals where it became known as the [[lombok strait]].
 - wallace Line runs from the Indian Ocean to the Philippine Sea and signifies the unexpected distribution of animals on either side of the line.

+- seems to be into taxidermy - needed for his role?

 **Books about / on Alfred Russell Wallace**
-- Malay Archipelago by Alfred Russell Wallace
+- [[Malay Archipelago]] by Alfred Russell Wallace
 - Radical by Nature by James T. Costa